 I marked my space, and hung the LACK shelves first, top to bottom.
-That way, you only have to vacuum once.
-I made sure my shelves were all level across, but also level vertically with each other.
-I didn’t want one sticking out further than the other.
-I mounted them according to the directions in the instruction booklets, and it took me a couple of hours to get everything installed and decorated.
+That way, I only had to vacuum once.
+Then, I made sure my shelves were all level across, but also level vertically with each other.
+I didn’t want one sticking out further to one one side than the other.
+After that, I mounted them according to the directions in the instruction booklets.
+All in all, it took me just a couple of hours to get everything installed and decorated.
+Instant Gratification!

-I was able to fit just about every bridge, accessory, and sign on the shelves.
-I staggered them and made a cute display!
+I was able to fit just about every bridge, accessory, and sign on the shelves, and I staggered them and made a cute display!
 My son loves it!
 It’s nice to fill a blank wall with stuff we’ve already spent money on, you know?
 Those trains and accessories are expensive!

-The picture ledges are perfect for the trains.
+The picture ledges are perfect for toy train storage.
 This isn’t all of his trains, he still has some under the train table, but its a good amount.
 He likes to put his favorites on the wall, where he can see them, and they are easy for him to grab.
 They would also work great for small cars, action figures, or any other small toy collection your kids want to display.

 Now, the 4 little bins under the train table hold all of the tracks, “unpretty” accessories, and overflow trains.

 I love how this unused space is being fully utilized for something practical, but it also provides some much needed interest or art for this space.
 My son loves it, and everyone that comes in his room loves it!

 This is a very versatile storage system that can grow with your kid.
 You don’t have to store trains on it, you could do books, decorative items, Hot Wheels, action figures, the possibilities are endless!